nhexirc/nhex/README.md

 * "nhex" will take you to the project's homepage
 * "view" will reset the channel activity highlights
 * "settings" will reload the user settings from disk
+* the "day/night" icon will toggle the theme

 # Developing